The Vice-Presidents

 Working Group on KPIs

-Webinars and the assistance of WAREG´s Secretariat for the participants to the WG will smooth data submission, while a workshop in early 2026 will let members review results before publication.
+Webinars and the assistance of WAREG´s Secretariat for the participants to the WG will smooth data submission, while a workshop in late 2025 will let members review results before publication in 2026.

 Available only for Members – Discover more